-There’s a good chance your joints are the culprit.
-About one in four adults in the US has chronic joint pain .
-Joints wear down as you age, especially if they’re under a lot of stress from injury or overactivity.
+About one in four adults in the US has chronic joint pain of some sort .
+Joints wear down as you age, or if they’re under a lot of stress from injury or inactivity.

-If your joints are damaged or worn down, stem cell therapy can help.
+The good news is that stem cell therapy may be able to help.
 It uses your own cells to regenerate your joints, building them back up and making them flexible and resilient.
 Here’s how stem cell therapy works.

 Stem cells help your joints regenerate